How to start a stump grinding business: Your first moves

 With your main equipment funded, you still need cash for day-to-day operations.
 Plan for at least $3,000 to $5,000 in working capital for your first six months.
 This covers fuel, insurance premiums, and initial marketing costs before revenue becomes consistent.

 Once you have funding, open a dedicated business checking account immediately.
-A mistake many new owners make is mixing personal and business finances.
-This not only creates a headache at tax time but can also risk the personal liability protection your LLC provides.
+The trap here is mixing personal and business finances.
+This creates a headache at tax time and can risk the personal liability protection your LLC provides.

 Here are 4 immediate steps to take: